What is SIP| Basics, Types, and Key Insights

 1. Flexible SIP

-This type of SIP gives you the flexibility to change your investment amount or frequency according to your convenience or market conditions.
+This type of SIP allows you to change your investment amount or frequency according to your convenience or market conditions.
 You can increase or decrease your SIP amount or pause or resume your SIP as per your wish.

 Is SIP tax-free?